lovermans/dev-ops-experience/termux/README.md

 Then disable all default and/or vendor auto battery optimization settings for termux app.

-# Disable Phantom Process Killer on Android 12 or 13
+# Disable Phantom Process Killer on Android 14
 - Go to Developer Option Menu.
 - Find "Disable child process restrictions" and toggle it on.